-Understanding the Types of Surgery for Head Injury: What Are Your Options?
+Understanding the Types of Surgery for Head Injury: What are the Options?

 Side view of young female surgeon tying her surgical mask, discussing the types of surgery for head injury with her colleagues